S-Nuttapong/Demo/readme.md

 # Traffy_Demo

-### serving object detection model for sanitation and public infrastructure with `tensorflow-serving`
+### serving object detection model for public sanitation and infrastructure problems with `tensorflow-serving`

 ## Installation